TrinathInturi/sample-blog/README.md

-# blog
+# Deadshot's Blog
-My Personal Blog about tech
+- This blog gives you information about technology and programming